 Social: Executive Summary

-The mission of the JFE Group is to establish its position as a company that is essential for the sustainable development of society and to create safe, comfortable lives for people everywhere.
-Through our efforts to address social issues, such as investing in human capital by ensuring occupational safety and health and recruiting and nurturing diverse human resources, and by respecting human rights across the supply chain, we intend to achieve the sustainable growth of the Group and become an entity that continues to develop and provide safe, high-quality products and services based on our leading technologies.
+The mission of the JFE Group is to establish its position as an indispensable company supporting people’s daily lives, driving sustainable development and ensuring safe, comfortable lives for all.
+Through our efforts to address social issues, such as investing in human capital, and by respecting human rights across the supply chain, we intend to achieve the sustainable growth of the Group and become an entity that continues to develop and provide safe, high-quality products and services based on our leading technologies.

 Regarding contribution to local communities, it is important to cooperate and collaborate with society as we carry out our corporate activities globally.
 By actively contributing to those communities, we hope to achieve sustainable growth for both our businesses and society at large.